Professor of the Practice of Mediation; Mediation Program Director

 Areas of Expertise: mediation, conflict resolution, preventive diplomacy, United Nations peacemaking, African regional security

-Laurie Nathan is director of the Kroc Institute’s new mediation program, which will serve as an international center of excellence for mediation research, training, policy and practice.
+Laurie Nathan is director of the Kroc Institute’s mediation program, which serves as an international center of excellence for mediation research, training, policy and practice.

 Nathan earned his Ph.D. from the University of Cape Town.